Noyan

 Noyan (from Classical Mongolian 'lord, master') was a title of authority, which was used to refer to civil-military leaders of noble ancestry in the Central Asian khanates.
-The title was originally used as a title of authority in the Mongol Empire.
-In modern times, it is used as a given name or surname in Asia.
+The title was originally used for hereditary chieftains and later as a noble rank in the Mongol Empire.
+In modern times, it is used as a given name or surname in Asia, meaning 'lord', 'prince' 'nobleman', 'leader (of a group)' or 'protector'.

 Pre-Genghisid period

 Initially, Noyan was a title for chieftains of Mongolian nomad communities.